LianaMikael/Paraphrase-Generation/README.md

 The end-to-end architecture consists of a bidirectional LSTM encoder, a unidirectional LSTM decoder and a global attention mechanism.
 I explore word-level encoding.
 Byte pair encoding can also be used.

-This project also explores various automatic evaluation techniques to assess the quality of paraphrases in both how closely they carry the meanings of original sentences and how similar in wording they are to source sentences.
+This project also explores various automatic evaluation techniques to assess the quality of paraphrases in both how closely they carry the meanings of original sentences and how similar they are in wording.

 ## Architecture and Training Procedure